dstl/eleatics/argumentation/coronavirus/README.md

 [![argument map](origin.svg)](origin.graphml)

-See the project's [*Argumentation*](/eleatics/argumentation) page for instructions on extracting AIF from this GraphML, and the same page also discusses embedding AIF in arguments expressed as text rather than drawn.
+See the project's [*Argumentation*](/eleatics/argumentation) page for instructions on extracting AIF from this GraphML.

+An argument may be easier to follow if expressed as text rather than drawn.
+To that end, the [information list](information.xhtml) is represented as an
-The [information list](information.xhtml) is represented as an HTML *description list*; so that each I-node is represented as a term that gives a label to the description that is its _claimText_ property.
+HTML *description list*, so that each I-node is a term giving a label to the description that is its _claimText_ property.
 The intention here is that the term labels can be used in sentences that string together premises and conclusions to make arguments.
-The [WHO arguments](origins-who.xhtml) are an example.
+The [WHO arguments](origins-who.xhtml) are an example of AIF argument map constructed this way.
+It is equivalent to the argument map depicted above.